Windows Down: Background and release

 "Windows Down" was made available for streaming exclusively via Cambio.com on June 11, 2012.
 The group revealed the album artwork on June 13.
 The song was officially released as a single on June 25, via iTunes.
 Kendall Schmidt believed that the track would "appeal to people of all ages," while Carlos PenaVega hoped it "bring in some of the older demo."

 Composition

 The song was written by Blackbear, Mike Posner, Alexander James, Damon Albarn, Dave Rowntree, Graham Coxon, Bei Maejor, and Matt Squire, with production handled by the latter two while additional by CJ Baran.
-It features samples from "Song 2" by Blur.
+It features samples from "Song 2" by Blur, but is up-tuned to the key of B minor.
 American singer/songwriter Kesha originally created an early demo of the track, expected to appear on her second studio album Warrior with the title "Woo Hoo", still using the Blur sample, but later sold the instrumental to Big Time Rush, and the song was re-written to create "Windows Down".